DeadmanXXXII/Brewbox/README.md

-# brewbox - macOS attack suite
+# brewbox - macOS attack suite for smartphones

 brewbox is a CLI tool designed to simulate offensive security actions on macOS systems from a smartphone or any terminal.
 It is a modular framework that replicates some of the core macOS attack vectors, such as ARDAgent RCE, AppleScript droppers, and macOS fingerprinting.